 To learn more about how Turo operates in specific provinces of Canada, please see this article.

-Accidents, breakdowns, tows, and impounds:
+Accidents, breakdowns, tows, and impounds

-Late returns and late fees:
+Late returns and late fees

-Any additional fees, penalties, or costs, including but not limited to, insurance, protection packages, CDW, mileage overages, smoking or cleaning, delivery, young driver, late/early returns, deposits (amount and type), and fuel fees must be reasonable and disclosed to potential customers in advance on the vehicle listing page.
+Any additional fees, penalties, or costs, including but not limited to, insurance, protection packages, CDW, mileage overages, smoking or cleaning, delivery, young driver, late/early returns, deposits (amount and type), and fuel fees must be reasonable and disclosed to potential guests in advance on the vehicle listing page.
 You may also defer to Turo’s rates if you would prefer to use our Reimbursement tool.
 However, Turo will not provide phone or email support to help you recoup reimbursements.
 You must disclose in your listing what additional fees you charge, or policies or requirements you impose, if any.
 Examples might include imposition of security deposits, refusal to accept debit cards, or additional paperwork that must be signed at pickup.

-Any additional drivers that your traveler wants to add to their reservation must be approved by you and covered by your insurance policy.
+Any additional drivers that your guest wants to add to their reservation must be approved by you and covered by your insurance policy.
 Additional drivers cannot be added via the Turo platform.
 Please advise your guests how they can add additional drivers to their reservation.

 Turo will not discuss your account with anyone other than the primary account holder.
 We will not discuss your account with any of your employees.

-Quality/safety issues/maintenance issues:
+Quality/safety issues/maintenance issues

-If it is brought to our attention that your vehicle is unsafe in any way, we will follow our normal procedure of restricting your vehicle and requesting a diagnostic report prior to allowing your vehicle to be rented through Turo again.
+If it is brought to our attention that your vehicle is unsafe in any way, we will follow our normal procedure of restricting your vehicle and requesting a diagnostic report prior to allowing your vehicle to be booked through Turo again.

 If you choose to provide your own insurance, you will be responsible for enforcing your own policies, fees, and fines.
-All additional fees and policies must be disclosed to the traveler in advance in your public vehicle’s listing.
+All additional fees and policies must be disclosed to the guest in advance in your public vehicle’s listing.